 So many great artists have recorded the song.
 Aretha Franklin saw her version reach No.1 on the US R&B chart.
 The Supremes, Dionne Warwick, The Jackson 5, Roberta Flack, and Whitney Houston all delivered their own soulful versions.

-Bridge Over Troubled Water has since sold over 25 million copies worldwide making it one of the best selling albums of all-time and I’m not surprised.
+Bridge Over Troubled Water has since sold over 25 million copies worldwide making it one of the best selling albums of all-time.
 Along with the title track, other classics on the album include “The Boxer,” “The Only Living Boy in New York,” ‘Cecilia,” and “El Condor Pasa (If I Could)”.

 And what of Tom and Jerry?
 Well, we all know the story: Art went off and did a bit of acting and made a few solo records and Mr Simon went on to make some of the finest albums of the ’80s and is still making great records today.